UNDER THE MOUNTAIN

 The Marsland Hill 1876 ration book gave a clear indication of the first eight Polish families, but apart from a few passenger lists leaving Jackson’s Bay and Hokitika for New Plymouth, exact dates of when other families arrived is less clear.
 Passenger lists within the colony tended to print out only English names.

-With more than 260 Poles aboard the fritz reuter arriving into a highly anglicised colonial society, it was inevitable that other Poles would be drawn to join friends and families who had been able to hold down jobs in a place that held more promise than the harsh West Coast, for instance.
+With more than 260 Poles aboard the fritz reuter arriving into a highly anglicised colonial society, it was inevitable that other Poles would be drawn to join friends and families who had been able to hold down jobs in a place like Taranaki that held more promise than the harsh West Coast, for instance.

 The wide-spread alarm which prevailed in the earlier part of this week in consequence of the aggressive acts of the native agents of Te Whiti has, to a considerable extent, calmed down owing to the Government taking prompt steps for securing the safety of the district.

 Peaceful resistance from followers of the pacifist Te Whiti-o-Rongomai did not sit well with those settlers’ sense of entitlement.
-In a letter, they told the premier and former governor, George Grey, that they expected better government protection against “quasi-rebel natives who by force dispossess priceable subjects of land held under Crown grant.”115 It led to Grey meeting a “large and influential meeting of citizens and settlers” in June 1879.
+In a letter, they told the premier and former governor, George Grey, that they expected better government protection against “quasi-rebel natives who by force dispossess priceable subjects of land held under Crown grant.”115 It led to Grey meeting a “large and influential contingent of citizens and settlers” in June 1879.
 Again, Colonel Trimble chaired.116

-That meeting falsely accused the Māori chief of ordering “acts of aggression” against the settlers, and seemed to lay the groundwork for the raid in 1881 on Te Whiti’s Parihaka community in south Taranaki.
+That gathering falsely accused the Māori chief of ordering “acts of aggression” against the settlers, and seemed to lay the groundwork for the raid in 1881 on Te Whiti’s Parihaka community in south Taranaki.
 Albert Fookes, then mayor of New Plymouth, had sent a telegram to Colonel George Whitmore, a veteran of the Taranaki Wars and then colonial secretary regarding:117

 … a strong feeling here that settlers should be at once armed, owing to the threatening attitude of Te Whiti, who might send Maoris who could easily destroy the settlement.118